Human foods cats can’t eat at a glance

 Apricot, cherry, peach pits, apple seeds*

-All of the above contain cyanogenic glycosides which will result in cyanide poisoning.
-This interferes with the ability of the blood to release oxygen into the tissues, so the cat effectively suffocates while his blood is full of oxygen.
+All of the above contain cyanogenic glycosides which interferes with the ability of the blood to release oxygen into the tissues, so the cat effectively suffocates while the blood is full of oxygen.

 See chocolate, coffee, and tea.